I-League 2018-19: Guilherme Castro suspended for a year while Jobby Justin and Kareem Nurain for six matches | Goal.com

 I-League 2018-19: Jobby Justin suspended for six matches; Guilherme Castro for a year

-The All India Football Federation's (AIFF) disciplinary committee chaired by U N Banerjee convened on Tuesday and ruled that East Bengal's Jobby Justin and Aizawl's Kareem Nurain will be suspended for six matches along with a fine of Rs 1 lakh.
+The All India Football Federation's (AIFF) disciplinary committee chaired by U N Banerjee ruled that East Bengal's Jobby Justin and Aizawl's Kareem Nurain will be suspended for six matches along with a fine of Rs 1 lakh.

 Whereas Gokulam Kerala's midfielder Guilherme Castro has been suspended for a year and a fine of Rs 2 lakh has been imposed on the player.